bhusserl-davis/ECS171-Group1-Project/README.md

 ## LSTM Model With word2Vec to encode the string
 ### Word2Vec encoding
-ch will convert each word to a vector.
-The words has similar meaning will near to each other in the space, and the vector's direction will show the relationship of words
+The idea is that we will convert each word to a vector.
+Words with similar meaning will be near each other in space, and a vector's direction will show the relationship between words.
 ```
-# initialize & training our word2vec model
+# we initialize & train our word2vec model with...
 w2v_model = gensim.models.Word2Vec(sentence,min_count=1,size=100)
 ```

 ### RNN v.s.
 LSTM
-When we understand the meaning of a sentence, to understand each word of the sentence in isolation is not enough, we need to deal with the whole context and how those word connected.
-Normal NN can only deal with each input at a time.
-RNN will base on the new information and last time's outcome to generate new outcome, but it cannot remember the information that is too long ago.
+When we considering the meaning behind a sentence, to consider each word of the sentence in isolation is not enough, we need to take into account the whole context and the relationship between the words.
+A normal NN can only deal with each input at a time.
+RNN will be based on the new information and the previous output to generate new outcome, but it cannot remember the information that was outputed before that.
-LTSM is a special kind of Recurrent Neural Network(RNN), LTSM will learn what information need to save, and what should forget.
+LTSM is a special kind of Recurrent Neural Network(RNN), in that it will learn what information needs to be saved, and what should be forgotten.
 ```
 #Defining Neural Network
 model = Sequential()